Marjan Jahangiri: Early life

 Professor Jahangiri was the first woman to be appointed Professor of Cardiac Surgery in the United Kingdom and Europe, receiving her MBBS from UCL in 1988.

 Career

 Marjan Jahangiri graduated in medicine from University College Hospital, London and then completed her general surgical training at University College London and affiliated hospitals.
 She trained at the London Chest, St Bartholomew's and the Royal Brompton Hospitals in London.
 She was awarded a research fellowship at the William Harvey Laboratories at St. Bartholomew's Hospital and Medical School.

-She then subspecialized in paediatric and adult congenital surgery at Great Ormond Street Hospital and Children's Hospital in Boston, Harvard.
+She then subspecialized in paediatric and adult congenital surgery at Great Ormond Street Hospital and Children's Hospital in Boston, Harvard University.
 She was appointed Consultant Cardiac Surgeon and Senior Lecturer in 2001 at St. George's Hospital, University of London and then appointed Professor of Cardiac Surgery at University of London in 2007.

+She has been the author of more than 250 peer-reviewed publications, and has supervised more than 25 research fellows in their PhDs and Master degrees.

+In 2018 she was suspended by her employers pending an "investigation into very serious issues raised".
+Jahangari took her employers to the high court where the suspension order was lifted.
+The hospital in time issued a joint statement with Jahangiri which contained an apology.
+A new person was brought in to lead the department.

 Professor Jahangiri has been in charge of the London Training Programme for Cardiothoracic Surgery and in 2019 was appointed Chair of the Specialty Advisory Committee of the Surgical Royal Colleges.
+She has received several awards for surgical training, as well as the BMJ Clinical Leadership Team Award in 2018.